Duke vs. Colorado Predictions & Picks - Women's NCAA Tournament Second Round

 Colorado Schedule Analysis

-- The Buffaloes' signature win of the season came in a 77-67 victory against the No. 8 Utah Utes on January 6.
+- The Buffaloes defeated the No. 8-ranked Utah Utes, 77-67, on January 6, which goes down as their signature victory of the season.

-- The Buffaloes have tied for the eighth-most Quadrant 1 victories in the country (10).
+- The Buffaloes have 10 wins versus Quadrant 1 opponents, tied for the eighth-most in Division 1.

 Colorado 2022-23 Best Wins